San Rafael Wrongful Death Attorney

 While other loved ones may suffer as a result of a wrongful death, they cannot file a claim in California unless they fall into one of these categories.
 Only “survivors” — as defined by law — can file a wrongful death lawsuit.

 Survivors can bring a wrongful death action for any type of accident or injury that was caused by another person’s negligence, gross negligence, recklessness, or intentionally wrongful conduct.
 Essentially, if a loved one dies because someone else did something careless or wrong, then their survivors may be able to file a wrongful death claim.
-This includes matters such as assault and battery, elder abuse, motor vehicle accidents, dog bites, and medical malpractice.
+This includes matters such as assault and battery, elder abuse, motor vehicle accidents, and dog bites.

 Wrongful death claims are sometimes paired with survival actions.
 This is a type of personal injury lawsuit that survivors can file on behalf of the deceased’s estate.
 The difference between these two types of claims is that a wrongful death lawsuit compensates surviving family members for their losses, while a survival action compensates the deceased person’s estate.